 (all about Container Homes)

-Container homes, or as some call them used shipping container houses or cargo container dwellings, are a low cost, eco-friendly way to build a dwelling with a unique design.
+Container homes, or as some call them used shipping container houses or cargo container dwellings, are a low cost, eco-friendly way to build a property with a unique design.
 And of course, you'll do so and recycle.
 Container homes basically start with some form of shipping